joshua-p-williams/management-dashboard/docs/feature-scrum-summary.md

 | Sprint Rollup Dashboard | Show multiple days’ notes in one view                  |
 | Tag Linkage             | Tasks tagged `#scrum` show up as priority candidates   |

+---

+## 🗃️ Database Schema

+See [Scrum Summary Database Definition](feature-scrum-summary-database.md) for the full schema and rationale for this feature's data model.